 - Discuss what to expect at the hearing, how to talk to the Judge, and things you can do to strengthen your case.

 What you discuss with your lawyer is strictly confidential and protected by the attorney-client privilege.

 There are a few things you can do to help this meeting go smoothly.
 Please do the following:

-* Bring a list of the medications you are currently taking, including the dosage instructions.
+- Bring a list of the medications you are currently taking, including the dosage instructions.

 - Consider about how long, on average, you can stand in one place, walk, and sit in an upright position at one time.
-Also take note of about how much weight you can lift and carry - not on your
+Also take note of about how much weight you can lift and carry on an average day.

-* Write down ahead of time any questions or concerns you wish to discuss at your meeting.
+- Write down ahead of time any questions or concerns you wish to discuss at your meeting.

 - Consider the answers to various questions that you are likely to be asked, such as: How long have you been out of work?
 Did you pay into the Social Security system?
 Is your condition expected to last for more than one year or result in death?
 Could you do another type of job?